Asian shares climb amid Russia-Ukraine talks, oil worries - NewsBreak

 Asian shares climb amid Russia-Ukraine talks, oil worries

-TOKYO — (AP) — Asian shares mostly rose Tuesday as global investors eyed talks aimed at ending the Russian military assault on Ukraine, which so far have yielded just an agreement to keep talking.
+Asian shares mostly rose Tuesday as global investors eyed talks aimed at ending the Russian military assault on Ukraine , which so far have yielded just an agreement to keep talking.

 Surging oil prices and increasing financial pressure from the U.S. and allies on Russia, one of the world's largest energy exporters, for its invasion of Ukraine are adding to uncertainty about the global economic outlook.